This article was last updated on 14/02/2024

 - Investing your money in the stock market and hoping it grows faster than inflation

-As of July 2020, the UK’s inflation rate was 1.1%.
+Over the 12 months leading to November 2021, the UK’s inflation rate was 4.2%.
 Unfortunately, we couldn’t find any high-street banks offering instant-access savings accounts that could beat this figure.
-We did find several fixed-rate savings accounts offering 1.2%, but you’d need to lock your money away for a year and hope that inflation didn’t increase within that time.
+And we didn’t find any fixed-rate savings accounts offering anywhere near enough to beat or even match inflation.

 Bear in mind that there’s no guarantee the stock market will continue to grow - it could even fall.
 And you’ll also need to factor in the cost of investment fees.